uw-psych/compute_docs/docs/hyak/compute/apptainer/apptainer.md

 ## Using Apptainer

 :::{note}
-In general, do not use the default version of Apptainer within an Apptainer environment.
-Specify a versioned module instead.
+In general, do not use the default version of Apptainer if within an Apptainer environment.
+Load a module with a version specified instead.
 :::

 Load the default version with `module load apptainer`,